ElCholoGamer/next.js-blog/README.md

-# NextJS Blog
+# Next.js Blog

-A web app to practice with NextJS
+A simple blog app to practice with Next.js.